-Dirt Bike Encounter Therapy uses Cognitive Behavioural Therapy (CBT) alongside activities to challenge thought patterns while creating new ways of thinking to change the direction of a young persons life.
-Working with youth aged 11-16 years, Encounter Therapy supports young people towards getting on a better track in life and empowering them with the skills to stay on track.
+Encounter Therapy uses Cognitive Behavioural Therapy (CBT) combined with our activities to challenge thought patterns while creating new ways of thinking to change the direction of a young persons life towards living from their true value.
+Working with youth aged 11-16 years, Encounter Therapy supports young people towards getting on a better track in life and empowering them with the skills to stay on track towards their potential.

 - Understanding the individual's needs to tailor effective outcomes for each person.